-With beautiful and fragrant flowers, you are going to enjoy these scented blossoms at your house!
-Learn How to Grow Lavender at Home in India easily!
+Love beautiful and fragrant flowers?
+Then you’ll adore Lavenders!
+Come, we’ll show you How to Grow Lavender at Home in India easily!

 Different Varieties of Lavender in India

-The flowers of this variety are purple-pink with evergreen leaves.
-The flowers hang on the slender stems of the plant.
-This variety is introduced by CIMAP, Lucknow.
+- Sher-e-Kashmir: The flowers of this one are purple-pink with evergreen leaves.
+They hang on the slender stems of the plant.
+It was introduced by CIMAP, Lucknow.

-Also known as common lavender or English lavender, the variety is mainly cultivated for its high-quality lavender oil.
-The flowers of this variety are shaded in pink, purple and white, having grey-green, felty foliage.
+- True Lavender: Also known as common lavender or English lavender, the variety is used in lavender farming in India for its high-quality lavender oil.
+Its flowers are pink, purple, and white, having grey-green, felty foliage.

-A cross between true lavender and spike lavender, this variety is taller than the true lavender in tolerating the hot and dry weather.
-This variety is commercially cultivated for its high yield of oil.
-Apart from this, the flowers have various culinary uses as well.
+- Lavandin: A cross between true lavender and spike lavender, this hybrid can tolerate hot and dry weather.
+It is also cultivated commercially for its high yield of oil and is also used in cooking.

 How to Grow Lavender at Home in India

-Lavenders, being temperate plants, grow best in the areas with average summers and cold winters, thus making the Himalayan states like Himachal Pradesh, Jammu, and Kashmir, Uttarakhand, etc. suitable for growing Lavander plants in India.
+Lavenders, being temperate plants, grow best in areas with average summers and cold winters, thus making the Himalayan states like Himachal Pradesh, Jammu, Kashmir, and Uttarakhand, suitable for growing Lavander plants in India.

-You can propagate the Lavender plants through seeds and seedlings, both.
+You can easily propagate the Lavender plants through seeds and seedlings, both.
 Although growing them from seedlings is a better choice as it helps you maintain the quality of the plant in case of large scale cultivation.
 Moreover, it is the most common method of growing lavenders.
+And growing it from seeds takes time.

 The soil for growing these plants needs to be well-draining and rich in calcium carbonate content.
-You can also use poorly calcareous soils but do ensure proper fertilization for your plants every year.
-You can add some gravel in the soil to make sure it has good drainage.
-Sandy soil can be a good option for growing this plant.
+You can also use poorly calcareous soils but do give it proper fertilization for your plants every year.
+You can add some gravel to the soil to make sure it has good drainage.
+Sandy soil can be a good option for growing Lavender too.

 - Earthing up the soil around the planting bed is a good choice as it will help the plants contain moisture.